adsasmita/fun-with-python/README.md

-# fun_with_python
+# pyzzles

-My personal notes and collection of good python codes and algorithm implementations in python.
+Personal collection of good python codes, algorithm implementations, and solutions to various puzzles / brain-teasers.